eddie-energy/eddie/docs/3-extending/add-outbound-connector.md

 > This interface is still work in progress.

 The [`RetransmissionOutboundConnector`](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/api/agnostic/outbound/RetransmissionOutboundConnector.html) interface provides the eligible party with means to request retransmission of data from a permission request.
-This interface receives retransmission requests and passes them on to the region-connectors.
+This interface receives retransmission requests and passes them on to the region connectors.
 The interface also informs about the result of the retransmission request in the form of a retransmission results.
 These results are only specific to permission requests and no order is guaranteed.
 Aka when sending multiple retransmission request for the same permission request there is no way to associate a retransmission result with a specific retransmission request, only with the permission request.